 The United Nations Convention on the Rights of the Child affords every child the right to the best possible health (article 24).
 This right says that children and young people have the right be both physically and mentally fulfilled.
 Children and young people also have a right to information about their health.
 Youth work can be a key provider of activities and information which promotes and supports emotional wellbeing and provides young people with access to trusted and reliable information.
-A 2018 study of youth work in Scotland found evidence that a high quality informal, voluntary, youth-adult (youth worker) relationship is consistently associated with improvement in adolescent health, academic performance and wider positive development, with trusted adult relationships being explicitly identified by youth as a contributory factor.
+A 2018 study of youth work4 in Scotland found evidence that a high quality informal, voluntary, youth-adult (youth worker) relationship is consistently associated with improvement in adolescent health, academic performance and wider positive development, with trusted adult relationships being explicitly identified by youth as a contributory factor.

-- 669 (83%) young people and 786 (82%) adults taking part in community based learning delivered by the SBC CLD service improved their health and wellbeing in 2018-21. - Programmes delivered in partnership and ongoing and policies strengthened across Joint Health Improvement including: The See Me Schools Mental Health Initiative, C-card Scheme, Mental Health in All Policies, Tackling Social Isolation and Loneliness, The Scottish Mental Health Arts Festival -May 2019, Scottish Borders Diversity Week September 2019, Better Mental Health Communications & Engagement Plan, The After A Suicide Working Group (AASWG), Training & Capacity Building, YouthBorders Health and Wellbeing Development Officer, Wellbeing Service & Resilient Communities Toolkit. - Stepping Stones programme built capacity across the community-based youth work sector to support young people's emotional health and wellbeing, led by the Scottish Borders Youth Work Partnership funded by National Lottery Community Fund.
-Working to deliver early intervention youth work support to young p eople aged 10-18 across the Scottish Borders. - Development of Money Worries App: This new App was developed with partners at NHS Borders, Scottish Borders Council, Community Advice Bureau, TD1 Early Steps parents and the Department for Work & Pensions.
-The App is a digital information directory with four main sections: Health, Money, Housing & Work and a quick links feature for promotions.
+- 669 (83%) young people and 786 (82%) adults taking part in community based learning delivered by the SBC CLD service improved their health and wellbeing in 2018-21. - Programmes delivered in partnership and ongoing and policies strengthened across Joint Health Improvement including: The See Me Schools Mental Health Initiative, C-card Scheme, Mental Health in All Policies, Tackling Social Isolation and Loneliness, The Scottish Mental Health Arts Festival -May 2019, Scottish Borders Diversity Week - September 2019, Better Mental Health Communications & Engagement Plan, The After A Suicide Working Group (AASWG), Training & Capacity Building, YouthBorders Health and Wellbeing Development Officer, Wellbeing Service & Resilient Communities Toolkit. - Stepping Stones programme built capacity across the community-based youth work sector to support young people's emotional health and wellbeing, led by the Scottish Borders Youth Work Partnership funded by National Lottery Community Fund.
+Working to deliver early intervention youth work support to young people aged 10-18 across the Scottish Borders. - Development of Money Worries App: This new App was developed with partners at NHS Borders, Scottish Borders Council, Community Advice Bureau, TD1 Early Steps parents and the Department for Work & Pensions.
+The App is a digital information directory with four main sections: Health, Money, Housing & Work and a guick links feature for promotions.
 The App provides access to national and local quality assured information and support and can be downloaded from the Apple App Store or Google Playstore.
 The App was officially launched on 16/03/21. - Good Mood.
 Good Health.
 Good Food: resource pack to help youth workers deliver practical and realistic health and cookery sessions during the Covid-19 lockdown.
 Created in partnership by Joint Health Improvement Team and YouthBorders.
-Resource pack produced, electronic circulation to 41 youth groups and 41 physical copies distributed to youth groups in the YouthBorders network. - Multi-agency Early Years Summer programmes in 2018 and 2019 supported families in Burnfoot, Eyemouth, Langlee and Selkirk to engage children and families in health improving activities including good food sessions, physical activity and family learning opportunities.
-145 families attended in 2019.
+Resource pack produced, electronic circulation to 41 youth groups and 41 physical copies distributed to youth groups in the YouthBorders network. - Multi-agency Early Years Summer programmes in 2018 and 2019 supported families in Burnfoot, Evemouth, Langlee and Selkirk to engage children and families in health improving activities including good food sessions, physical activity and family learning opportunities.
+145 families attended in 2019. - #BordersWellbeing is a partnership digital campaign which supports the publication of the Young People's Guide to Mental Health and Wellbeing.
+The campaign was delivered by a Partnership of Scottish Borders Joint Health Improvement Team (NHS Borders/Scottish Borders Council), YouthBorders, Scottish Borders Youth Voice (CLDS) and national partners Young Scot.
+The Partnership worked with 18 supporting organisations to widen the reach of the campaign, which took place for 6 weeks Nov/Dec 20.
+Social Media content from lead partners YB and Scottish Borders Youth Voice reached 21k users; Campaign Microsite had 420 visits;

-&lt;sup>4 impact-of-community-based-universal-youth-work-in-scotland-november-2018.pdf (youthlinkscotland.org)
+4 impact-of-community-based-universal-youth-work-in-scotland-november-2018.pdf (youthlinkscotland.org)